 In the value realization phase, the publishing process is optimized and knowledge sharing initiatives expand across service to involve PS, ES, and MS teams.

-In fully maturity of the strategic phase, KM processes expand across enterprise (development, QA, product management, product marketing, marketing, billing, etc.) and development priorities tied to root causes are identified by support KM.
+In full maturity of the strategic phase, KM processes expand across the enterprise (development, QA, product management, product marketing, marketing, billing, etc.).
+Development priorities tied to root causes are identified by support KM.

 The instantiation phase shows improvement as it identifies employee and customer knowledge repositories and is typically followed by a unified search strategy.

-Knowledge maintenance is automated, analytics identify content gaps and your top and least used content are tracked in the value realization phase.
+Knowledge maintenance is automated, analytics identify content gaps, and your top and least-used content are tracked in the value realization phase.
 You can gauge the relevancy of your content and spot concept-based trends in your types of knowledge.
 These lessons-learned are critical to the future of your support organization, as well as organizational learning.

-The strategic phase takes infrastructure into account to further enable knowledge consumption, including search paradigms (chat bots) and formats (video, mobile).
+The strategic phase takes infrastructure into account to further enable knowledge consumption.
+This can include new search paradigms (chat bots) and formats (video, mobile).
 At full maturity, long-term funding is committed for regular KM infrastructure improvements to your knowledge management system, along with strategic content management.